Animal Style Burger Fries (Copycat In-N-Out)

 Final Thoughts

-These taste just like In N Out animal style fries!
-The sauce is so good and I love that it becomes a full meal with the burger too.
+These taste just like in N Out.
+Great sauce and I love that its a full meal with the burger too.